Review these 13 common reasons why investors reject startup pitches to improve your chances

 “Don’t optimize for conversion, optimize for revenue.” ~ Neil Patel

 Additionally, we advise that they start working on their PR and SEO campaigns.
 SEO and public relations are two facets that take some time before you start seeing results.
-However, if you are using Facebook or Google to advertise, you should be getting some profit to invest in SEO and public relations.
+However, if you are using Facebook or Google to advertise, you should be getting some profit and investing in SEO and public relations.
 Getting customers from all these directions is also credible proof of success potential for your startup.

 6. Openness is lacking

 When you go to speak to investors but try to keep some information from them, they will become very skeptical about investing.
-Startup founders think that divulging too much information might leave them without an investment or get their ideas stolen.
+Startup founders think divulging too much information might leave them without an investment or get their ideas stolen.

-That might sometimes be true.
-In reality, most of the time when you give investors the impression that you’re keeping important information from them, you can cost yourself a good deal.
+When you give investors the impression that you’re keeping important information from them, you can cost yourself a good deal.
 Investors value honesty and integrity.
 Your level of honesty with them proves how honest you are as an entrepreneur.

 7. No business model or plan